 And keep an eye on the trees in your yard.
 The roots growing from the trees could damage sewer lines.
 Backups and more may result.
 Unfortunately, the roots cause problems underground, so some issues may never appear visible.

-The Sprinkle System Brings Concerns
+The Sprinkler System Brings Concerns

 Running your sprinkler system during the summer may cause higher waters bills, but doing so might be unavoidable.
 Hot weather can dry up the grass without warning.
 Unfortunately, the sprinkler system might present some troubles that require a plumber’s assistance.